sovanshit/PhishGuard/docs/README.md

 # 📄 License

-This project is developed for **educational and academic purposes**.
+This project is developed for **educational, research, and academic purposes**.

 ---